IHAB-KHELIFA/CS50-Python/README.md

 # CS50 Problem Solutions

 Welcome to the repository for solutions to CS50 problems!
-This repository contains my implementations of problem sets and projects from Harvard University's [CS50: Introduction to Computer Science](https://cs50.harvard.edu/).
+This repository contains my implementations of problem sets and projects from Harvard University's [CS50: Introduction to Programming with Python].

 ## About